AbstractSDK/abstract/integrations/oracles/pyth/README.md

 - Osmosis Mainnet

-The available pariss can bd found under this link: https://www.pyth.network/developers/price-feed-ids#stable
+The available prices can be found under this link: https://www.pyth.network/developers/price-feed-ids#stable